 4. Create a Singular Brand Voice

 It’s critical to create and guide a consistent brand voice.
-Shoppers expect to be able to access your brand seamlessly whether they’re in the store, online, or using a mobile device, and you want their expeirence to be similar across all channels.
+Shoppers expect to be able to access your brand seamlessly whether they’re in the store, online, or using a mobile device, and you want their expeirence to be similar across all multi-channel customer support.
 Consider using a voice guideline to ensure the customer experience remains consistent.

 5. Stay Up to Date with Key Topic Parallels